jwtaylor310/Yolink-Health/README.md

 This program was developed on a Raspberry Pi.
 It may run in other environments that support Python, but is has only been tested on Pi's.

 ### *** NOTE ***
 This program currently supports the following YoLink device types.
-Other devices may or may not be handled correctly.
-Please contact the program developer if you have other devices which you would like to have
+Other devices will be ignored.
+Please contact the program developer if you have other devices which you would like to have added:
-added:

     Hubs
     Door Sensors